Estimated reading time: 16 minutes

 - What are the sentimental things that you would like to own?

-If there are multiple family members to divide things between, talk to them first and see if there is anything that multiple people want so it can be figured out then and if there are certain charities you want your clothes to go to, etc.
+If there are multiple family members to divide things between, talk to them first and see if there is anything that multiple people want so it can be figured out, and if there are specific charities you want your clothes to go to, etc.